 Adolescence — giving personal space to the kid

 Teenage is a turbulent and vulnerable phase, which brings about physical and psychological changes in the child.
-Parents should acknowledge and understand their teen’s needs, support them, and give them the freedom they need without being overly controlling.
+Parents should acknowledge and understand their teen’s needs, support them, be their mentor or a role model, and give them the freedom they need without being overly controlling.

 Parenting with love and acceptance by adopting a positive approach even during challenging times can be an effective way to guide teenagers.